adrianshep/adrians-project1-flashcards/whiteboard.md

 FLASHCARDS PROJECT REQUIREMENTS:
-Pre-load your app with some data, and let the user flip through them quickly (back or front), and use the keyboard flip the card, and to mark whether they got it right or not.
+Pre-load your app with some data, and let the user flip through them quickly (back or front), and use the keyboard (to) flip the card, and to mark whether they got it right or not.
 Track which cards were incorrect, and re-display them until the user gets them right!

 BONUS:
 + Track scores over time (even if the page is reloaded)